 And if you’re looking for something larger, this overnight duffel is a great deal on Amazon and looks exactly like something you’d buy in Morocco!

-One of the most popular souvenirs to buy in Vietnam at the moment is a straw bag.
+One of the most popular travel souvenirs to buy in Vietnam at the moment is a straw bag.
 They range in size from a small clutch to a large beach tote but you’ll see them in markets all over the country.
 And the trendiest of those is this Vietnamese straw clutch that you’ve probably seen all over Instagram.
 It’s totally impractical but oh so cute.

 Need some travel inspiration?
 Check out our favorite travel coffee table books!